grace-notes/website/contents/topics/life-of-christ.md

 not enter the land of Israel.
 Then you will know that I am the Lord.”
 See also Matthew 25:31-46

-- Only 144,000 Jewish believers remain - Revelation 14.
+-- Only 144,000 Jewish believers remain - Revelation 14.

 (b) The perfect environment means the following:

-· Ideal spiritual environment.
+&bull; Ideal spiritual environment.

-- The best environment possible for evangelism and spiritual growth - visible and glorified Christ ruling in perfect environment.
+-- The best environment possible for evangelism and spiritual growth - visible and glorified Christ ruling in perfect environment.

-- This does not mean that there will be no unbelievers.
+-- This does not mean that there will be no unbelievers.
 Some may even grow up in this perfect environment and reject Him.
 Volition will continue to function in both positive and negative ways.

-- Added to this will be universal knowledge of God, Isaiah 11:9, “They shall not hurt or destroy in all my holy mountain; for the earth shall be full of the knowledge of the LORD as the waters cover the sea.”
+-- Added to this will be universal knowledge of God, Isaiah 11:9, “They shall not hurt or destroy in all my holy mountain; for the earth shall be full of the knowledge of the LORD as the waters cover the sea.”

-- Incredible spirituality with an even greater outpouring of the ministry of God the Holy Spirit - far greater than ever before.
+-- Incredible spirituality with an even greater outpouring of the ministry of God the Holy Spirit - far greater than ever before.
 Joel 2:28-29, “(28) And it will come about after this that I will pour out My Spirit on all mankind; and your sons and daughters will prophesy, your old men will dream dreams, your young men will see visions, and even on the male and female servants I will pour out My Spirit in those days.

-· Wonderful family life as the keystone to a one world government under the laws of Divine Establishment.
+&bull; Wonderful family life as the keystone to a one world government under the laws of Divine Establishment.

-· Perfect establishment justice through the great judge, Jesus Christ, and His delegated authorities, church age believers.
+&bull; Perfect establishment justice through the great judge, Jesus Christ, and His delegated authorities, church age believers.

-- Isaiah 2:4, “And he will judge between the nations, and will render decisions for many peoples; and they will hammer their swords into plowshares and their spears into pruning hooks.
+-- Isaiah 2:4, “And he will judge between the nations, and will render decisions for many peoples; and they will hammer their swords into plowshares and their spears into pruning hooks.
 Nation will not lift up sword against nation, and never again will they learn war.”

-- Isaiah 11:1-2, “(1)Then a shoot will spring from the stem of Jesse, and a branch from his roots will bear fruit.
+-- Isaiah 11:1-2, “(1)Then a shoot will spring from the stem of Jesse, and a branch from his roots will bear fruit.
 (2) And the Spirit of the Lord will rest on Him, the spirit of wisdom and understanding.
 The Spirit of counsel and strength, the spirit of knowledge and the fear of the Lord.”

-- 2 Timothy 2:12, “If we endure we will also reign with Him.”
+-- 2 Timothy 2:12, “If we endure we will also reign with Him.”

-- Revelation 2:25-27, “(25) nevertheless what you have, hold fast until I come.
+-- Revelation 2:25-27, “(25) nevertheless what you have, hold fast until I come.
 (26) And he who overcomes, and he who keeps My deeds until the end, to him I will give authority over the nations; (27) and he shall rule them with a rod of iron, as the vessels of the potter are broken to pieces, as I also have received authority from My Father.”

-- Revelation 3:21, “He who overcomes, I will grant to him to sit down with Me on My throne, as I also overcame and sat down with My Father on His throne.”
+-- Revelation 3:21, “He who overcomes, I will grant to him to sit down with Me on My throne, as I also overcame and sat down with My Father on His throne.”

-- Revelation 5:10, “You have mad them to be a kingdom and priests to our God; and they will reign upon the earth.”
+-- Revelation 5:10, “You have mad them to be a kingdom and priests to our God; and they will reign upon the earth.”

-- Revelation 20:4,6: “(4) Then I saw thrones, and they sat on them, and judgment was given to them.
+-- Revelation 20:4,6: “(4) Then I saw thrones, and they sat on them, and judgment was given to them.
 And I saw the souls of those who had been beheaded because of their testimony of Jesus and because of the word of God, and those who had not worshiped the beast or his image, and had not